 What are the different types of synthesizers?

-> Not all synthesisers work the same.
-In fact there are many different ways to create a sound, from Subtractive to Phase Distortion.
-We take a look at the most common types of ways to make a sound electronically and talk a bit about each.
+It's simple.
+Not all synthesizers work the same.
+In fact there are many different ways to create a sound, from Subtractive to Phase Distortion and more here we take a look at the most common types of ways to make a sound electronically and talk a bit about each.

-> Subtractive synthesis explained
+Subtractive synthesis explained

 Subtractive synthesis is arguably the most common synthesis methodology.

 Developed to commercialisation with huge success in the 1960s by Bob Moog, it uses oscillators to create electrical soundwaves which can then be manipulated to alter their pitch, frequency content and amplitude over time.

 There are a few key components of any subtractive synthesizer.
 These are:

 * Oscillator * Filter * Amp * LFO

 The basic function of these is to sculpt and take away (hence subtract) from the original raw sound.

 Lets provide A real world analogy for how Oscillators combine with Filters to create alternate sounds: